NV1591/moodle2.2/README.md

 There is a test / dummy database also in this repository, for quick installation.
 Has 2 courses for demostration of multiple course pages

+Course catalog with performance feedback is also working now Files resoinsible
+1. Theme folder - pristine
+2. A library file - lib/pristine.php

+[[Pending]] - Make this a plugin
+[[Pending]] - Some of the performance parameters are not being reflected correctly